filipeqm94/pixart/README.md

 ## Instructions

 1. Fork and clone this repository.
+Switch to a development branch.
 1. Fullfill the listed requirements.
 1. Make a pull request to turn your work in.